 Leading Teacher

-What is our Leading Teacher’s role?
+What is our Assistant Principal of Wellbeing’s role?

 What support groups are offered at Fleetwood PS?

-Social Skills / Anger Management / Emotional Regulation / Inclusion
+Mental Health & Wellbeing / Social Skills / Anger Management / Emotional Regulation / Inclusion

 What do the different tiers of support mean?